 But there is a vast difference between what people caught up in the madness of the crowd versus what one angry dude online will do.
 QAnoners are not living on a compound in Waco, or collecting poison in Oregon – they are spread out across the USA and Q has been silent for months.
 Without a tangible leader spurring them on, I don’t anticipate any widespread violence.
 I also think a whole lot of them were very surprised when they faced legal consequences for their actions, let alone the shunning they experienced when airlines and hotels refused them service after they showed their faces as open insurrectionists.

 Some were so removed from notions of consequences that it seemed like they were LARPing as revolutionaries and never considered that real revolutionaries enter the fray knowing that bad things may happen if they fail.
 They don’t whine about how mean it is to be pepper-sprayed because conditions are so dire that death for insurrectionists is preferable to living in tyranny.
-Many Capitol raiders treated staging a coup like it was a game.
+Many Capitol raiders treated staging a coup like it was a game, exhibiting a childish freedom that would have resulted in their immediate deaths were America the miserable dystopia that claim it is.
 They dressed like they were at Comicon, posed for cameras as they did childish things, like putting their feet up on desks to show contempt.
 Some sauntered out of the building with tangible symbols of American democracy, flashing smug and shit-eating grins as they did it.
 When they received pushback, they were shocked.

 But now they know the stakes and, from my own observations, those still clinging to the narrative are talking tall and walking quiet.
 I also don’t have access to FBI data so take my beliefs with a grain of salt.
 But until I see signs that Rob and his friends are willing to experience more pushback, it’s reasonable to assume that none of them are planning to assemble on my lawn and potentially storm my home while killing police officers until Biden hands over the country to Trump.